DataDog/hiring-engineers/answers.md

 ```

 * **Bonus Question**: What is the difference between a Service and a Resource?
+  A Service is a set of processeses providing a specific functionality, like a web application, or a database, while a resource is a particular action for a service: for a web application it could be a request, while for a database it could be a query.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.